All Episodes

 And if you're a country saying good things about us and you support us, we'll help you.

-Well, that's certainly.
+Well, that's certainly not.

 You got the excrement list.

-You got the good list, the excrement list, and once you're on the excrement list, you are on it for a minimum of five years.
+And once you're on the excrement list, you are on it for a minimum of five years.

-It requires five years of perfect behavior of loving us, supporting us, appreciating before you get the next dime from us.
+It requires five years of perfect behavior of loving us, supporting us, appreciating us before you get the next dime from us.

 I like that.

-Smile train, for instance, with the cleft pallet.
+Smile Train, for instance, with the cleft pallet.

 But if I don't have it, I can't send it.